znerol/pragmatic-ip-networking-guide/doc/recommendations.rst

 Addressing
 ==========

-Devices providing services to connected clients need a fixed IP address.
+Nodes providing services to connected clients need a fixed IP address.
 IPv6 addresses assigned automatically via SLAAC do not change over time.
-Thus, such IPs are quite suitable as a stable identifier for a given device connected to a specific network.
+Thus, such IPs are quite suitable as a stable identifier for a given node connected to a specific network.

 However, SLAAC can be problematic when used with servers and VMs.
 Some operating